-More positively, DLG's product risk is considered low as a result of this preponderance of personal lines.
-Although the business is exposed to large bodily injury claims volatility, windstorm and flood catastrophe risk, DLG purchases significant reinsurance cover.
+More positively, DLG's product risk is considered low as a result of this preponderance of personal lines, which accounted for 80% of 9M21 premiums as well as the focus on SME clients within the commercial business.
+The Group is however exposed to large bodily injury claims volatility, windstorm and flood catastrophe risk, although DLG purchases significant reinsurance cover to mitigate these risks.